marluxiaboss/text_llm_detector/README.md

 ### Experience 1

-- Finetune classification head only to detect LLM generated response
+- Finetune classification head only to detect LLM generated response (adapter method)
 - Compare performance of BERT, Roberta, Electra et T5
 - In this experience, check possible distribution shift between human and LLM responses to prevent shortcuts